Amaltea: Journal of Myth Criticism: Apocalypse

 Formerly known as The Upstart Crow, Upstart will be an online and entirely open access journal published by the Clemson University Department of English.
 Upstart will also host a blog.
 Please consider contributing to Upstart and/or passing along this CFP to anyone who might be interested.
 You can also stay tuned for further updates by following the journal on Facebook and Twitter (@Upstart_Journal).

 Upstart invites submissions on emerging issues in English Renaissance Studies.
 These submissions may take the traditional article form, but they need not.
-With the belief that form follows content, the editorial board looks favorably upon methodological innovation.
+With the belief that form follows content, the editorial board looks favourably upon methodological innovation.
 It welcomes anything from short pieces of provocation to richly exploratory or tightly argued long (up to 20,000 word) essays.
 It also welcomes guest-edited, special-topic clusters.

 Send your submission as a Word file attachment to the journal editor, Will Stockton (firstname.lastname@example.org).
 Manuscripts should follow MLA guidelines with endnotes rather than footnotes.